Nurdynzo/peerless-cats/README.md

 ### Overview
 This document provides comprehensive documentation for deploying the Cats Sinatra application (versions 1.0.0 and 2.0.1) using a zero-downtime deployment strategy on AWS ECS with Docker containers.
 The deployment is automated through GitHub Actions CI/CD pipeline.

-###  Table of Contents
-Architecture Overview

-Prerequisites

-Deployment Workflow

-Zero-Downtime Deployment Strategy

-Monitoring and Observability

-Rollback Procedure

-Tools and Technologies

-Pros and Cons of Chosen Tools

-Maintenance and Operations

 ### Architecture Overview
-The solution uses the following components:
+- The solution uses the following components:

-AWS ECS (Fargate): Container orchestration service for fault-tolerant deployment
+- AWS ECS (Fargate): Container orchestration service for fault-tolerant deployment

-Docker: Containerization of the Sinatra application
+- Docker: Containerization of the Sinatra application

-GitHub Actions: CI/CD pipeline for automated deployments
+- GitHub Actions: CI/CD pipeline for automated deployments

-Amazon ECR: Container registry for Docker images
+- Amazon ECR: Container registry for Docker images

-AWS IAM: Secure role-based access control
+- AWS IAM: Secure role-based access control

-AWS CloudWatch: Monitoring and logging
+- AWS CloudWatch: Monitoring and logging

-Architecture Diagram (Note: Add actual diagram URL)
+- Architecture Diagram (Note: Add actual diagram URL)

 ### Prerequisites
-Before using this deployment system, ensure you have:
+- Before using this deployment system, ensure you have:

-AWS account with appropriate permissions
+- AWS account with appropriate permissions

-ECS cluster configured ("Staging-Cluster" in our case)
+- ECS cluster configured ("Staging-Cluster" in our case)

-IAM role with ECS/ECR permissions configured in GitHub Secrets as ROLE_TO_ASSUME
+- IAM role with ECS/ECR permissions configured in GitHub Secrets as ROLE_TO_ASSUME

-Docker installed locally for development/testing
+- Docker installed locally for development/testing

-GitHub repository with the Cats application code
+- GitHub repository with the Cats application code

 ### Deployment Workflow
 Initial Setup (Version 1.0.0)